PercussiveElbow/docker-escape-tool/README.md

 ## Building

-Use a prebuilt binary from [Releases]("https://github.com/PercussiveElbow/docker-escape-tool/releases") or compile yourself with Crystal (nightly):
+Use a prebuilt binary from [Releases]("https://github.com/PercussiveElbow/docker-escape-tool/releases") or compile yourself using the supplied Dockerfile using Crystal nightly on Alpine.

 ```
 shards install
-crystal build -Dpreview_mt src/docker-escape.cr
+crystal build  --static src/docker-escape.cr
 ```

 ## Usage